t3docs/DRC-The-Docker-Rendering-Container/README.rst

 .. _t3docs/render-documentation: https://github.com/t3docs/render-documentation

-How to render TYPO3 Documentation the official way using Docker
+   Render TYPO3 Documentation the official way.

 The Docker image *t3docs/render-documentation* is used for building TYPO3 documentation.
 Such documentation is organized in Sphinx projects with